yingw/YinAdmin/docs/02_frontend-maven-plugin.md

 # Using frontend-maven-plugin to Integrate with Node.js

+## Install Node.js and NPM, or Yarn

+Go to it's official website: https://nodejs.org/en/ , and download LTS version Node.js, the NPM will be installed along with the Node.js.
+After installation, test with: `node -v` and `npm -v`.

+If you'd like to install `Yarn` (Optional, but recommended), go: https://yarnpkg.com/ and install it's newest version.
+Then test: `yarn -v`.

 ## Setup frontend-maven-plugin in pom.xml

-To use frontend-maven-plugin, define these properties in pom.xml `properties` section:
+To use frontend-maven-plugin, define these properties in pom.xml `properties` section: (check out it's newest version at [here](https://github.com/eirslett/frontend-maven-plugin/releases))
 ```xml
 <!-- for frontend plugins -->
 <frontend-maven-plugin.version>1.6</frontend-maven-plugin.version>